epam/ai-dial/docs/user-guide.md

 - **Stop generating**: in the process of generating the response, you can stop it.
 - **Regenerate response**: when stopped, you can regenerate the response. **Important**: If you encounter a server error or click the **Stop Generating** button and receive an empty response, the **Send** button will be disabled.
 To continue the conversation, you'll need to generate the answer again.
 If you receive a partial response (a combination of text and an error), the model can still proceed, while for Assistants/Applications, you'll need to generate the response again.
 - **Delete/Edit**: during the conversation, you can edit or delete your prompts.
 After a prompt has been edited, the response is regenerated, and all your prompts after the edited one will be deleted.
 When you delete your prompt, the response will be deleted, too.
-- **Attach files**: some models and applications, like _DIAL RAG_ and _Echo_, allow adding attachments to the conversation.
+- **Attach files**: some models and applications (e.g. _DIAL RAG_) support adding attachments (files, links, folders) to conversations.
 In this case, you'll see the **Attachments** icon available in the chat box.
 Click it to upload a file from your device or select an already uploaded file.
-Refer to the [Manage attachments](#manage-attachments) section for details.
+Refer to the [Manage attachments](#attachments) section for details.
 - **Download attached files**: click the **Download** icon near the file name.
 - **Preview attached images**: click the **Expand** icon near the image name.
 - **Copy**: you can copy answers.
 - **Like/dislike**: you can like and dislike responses in a conversation.
 Use likes to highlight important responses and dislikes to mark the responses you don't need.
 - **Clear conversation messages**: you can clear all messages in your conversation.
 Click the eraser icon on the top bar to do that.
 - **Change conversation settings**: during the conversation, you can access and edit its setting by clicking the gear icon on the top bar.
-Refer to [Chat Settings](#chat-settings) to learn more.
+Refer to [Chat Settings](#conversation-settings) to learn more.
 - **View current settings**: on the top bar, point to the language model logo icon near the conversation name to see current settings.

 ### Arrange